 How has the challenges you faced driven you to succeed?

 I have already experienced so many failures in my life that failure won’t scare me anymore.
 I have had to work twice, maybe three times as hard as anyone else just to stay above water.
 This has instilled a strong work ethic and a never give up attitude inside me.
 As part of 3rd year, we were required to complete a six-month work placement as part of our course.
 I had four interviews and heard nothing back.
 Again, I was frustrated that all the employers could see was my grades at the bottom of my CV and nothing about the type of person I am.

-During one of my meetings with Catherine, I received a phone call from Deloitte inviting me to an interview.
+During one of my meetings with my tutor, I received a phone call from Deloitte inviting me to an interview.
 In the interview, they asked me why my grades were below average and I explained that I have always struggled with exams but I was working hard at trying to improve on them.
 For the entire interview I talked about my dyslexia.
 I told them that I can think outside the box and can see things a little differently to other people.
 Finally, I told them that if they gave me a chance, I would be the best intern they have ever seen.
 The next day I received the job offer.